 The Center’s Education Law Project (ELP) harnesses the unique skillset of law students, legal educators, and practitioners to enhance the educational and career opportunities of students from underserved communities in New York City.
 Professor Richard Marsico serves as Project Director.
 The ELP is currently involved in the following initiatives:

 The Charter High School for Law and Social Justice will provide a path to a legal career for students from underserved communities.
 The Charter High School is currently in the development stage.
-The Planning Committee brings together experts in legal education, law practice, and teaching, and is scheduled to submit the application for the High School in 2013.
+The Planning Committee brings together experts in legal education, law practice, and teaching, and is currently overseeing the charter school application process.
 For more information, click here.